 Heritage Provider Network Inc. (HPN) and its affiliated Medical Groups have the Quality Improvement (QI) infrastructure necessary to improve the quality and safety of clinical care and services we provide to our members.
-HPN affiliated Medical Groups are defined as:

 An affiliated Medical Group is a subsidiary company with operations under the control and oversight by the larger corporation, namely HPN.